Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

 What about the cost?

-Cost always plays a key part in Transporter accessories.
-When it comes to suspension kits, we highly recommend you go for coilovers instead of lowering springs for your VW T6.
-You will also find that with suspension kits for your VW T6, you will often get what you pay for.
+Cost always plays a vital part in all Transporter accessories.
+However, when it comes to suspension kits, you'll find that you get what you pay for.

 Coilovers for Transporter Range: £400 to £2,000